Author

 Bio

 Nikolai Karintsev (born Dudel’) was a Russian and Soviet writer and translator.
-Born in Odessa, he moved to Saint Petersburg to complete his studies at the Peter the Great Polytechnic institute.
-He translated from several languages (French, Swedish, English, Dutch), and adapted many novels and short stories for children.
-He was also the author of popular biographies of renowned musicians, like Mozart, Verdi, Paganini, Beethoven.
-He is mostly remembered for his contribution to children’s literature, and especially for his novel Around the World on an Aeroplane (1926).
+Born in Odessa, he moved to Saint Petersburg to study at the Peter the Great Polytechnic Institute.
+He translated works from several languages, including French, Swedish, English and Dutch, and adapted many novels and short stories for children.
+He was also the author of popular biographies of renowned musicians such as Mozart, Verdi and Paganini.
+He is best remembered for his contributions to children’s literature, especially his 1926 novel Around the World on an Aeroplane.

 Sources